pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

-The natural instinct to survive is strong and focuses achievements inward, instead of what the true motivation of scientific research should be: an outward expression of love for mankind and the world in which we live, or at least a passionate desire to *know*.
+The natural instinct to survive is strong and focuses achievements inward, instead of what the true motivation of scientific research should be: an outward expression of love for mankind and the world in which we live, or at least a passionate desire to *know* how our world works.
 Instead, researchers are forced to push research forward relentlessly, all the time pushing other researchers down in a selfish scramble to survive.

 <figure id="quote:institutionalization_chargaff" resource="#institutionalization_of_science" class="bq grab">
   <blockquote>